Fabricant 100: Synopsis

 The Yao family, whose bloodline is known for having abnormally long lifespans, were murdered by a group of people with supernatural abilities.
 This group consists of 'Fabricants'; Artificial beings crafted by a scientist looking for ways to create the perfect being.
 After his rejection and death, the Fabricants began to roam the world, seeking out people with extraordinary body parts, such as telescopic kinetic vision, to kill and harvest for their own.
 The sole survivor, 14-year-old Ashibi Yao, lived by making a pact with one of his family's killers, Fabricant No. 100, offering his body to her only after all other Fabricants have been killed.
 The odd pairing then set out to investigate abnormal murders to end the Fabricant's rampage once and for all.

 Publication

 Written and illustrated by Daisuke Enoshima, the series originated as a one-shot published in Shueisha's shōnen manga magazine Weekly Shōnen Jump in October 2021.
 The one-shot was later turned into a full series, which was serialized in Weekly Shōnen Jump from December 5, 2022, to September 4, 2023, and collected into five tankōbon volumes.

 During its serialization, Viz Media and Manga Plus published chapters of the series in English simultaneously with their Japanese release.
-Viz Media published the volumes digitaly.
+Viz Media published the volumes digitally.